We select our tutors carefully. The West Valley students below have the skills, patience and desire to help students like you meet your goals.

 It is an honor and a delight to be part of the Tutorial Center, which is a tool for student success, retention, and advancement.
 As St. Francis said: "It is in giving that we are receiving”.
 By tutoring, I improve my knowledge of language.

-Although he recently joined Tutorial Services, Joe has quickly become an invaluable asset to the team.
-He demonstrates a great passion for teaching and is always searching for ways to help students learn.
+Joe is an valuable asset to the team.
+He demonstrates a great passion for tutoring and is always searching for ways to help students learn.

 "I enjoy helping those students who hate math because seeing them succeed is priceless."

-Joe hopes to transfer to Santa Clara University next fall.
+Joe hopes to transfer to Santa Clara University.

-Tony has been attending West Valley College for seven years.
-He attended full time from 1997 to 2001, and then transferred to San Jose State to get his degree in History.
-He then returned to West Valley to increase his GPA.
+Tony attended WVC full time from 1997 to 2001, and then transferred to San Jose State, obtaining his degree in History.
+Tony then returned to West Valley to increase his GPA.
 Tony was attracted to West Valley College by the location and his friends at the school.

-Tony tutors statistics, finite, history, political science, math up to pre-calculus, trig, public speaking, genetics, intro. to infectious diseases, general biology, human biology, and physical anthropology.
-Now in his 10th year at West Valley, Tony is know for being kind hearted, caring, and persistent in helping others understand material and accomplish their tasks.
+Tony tutors accounting 10 and 11, statistics, finite, history, political science, math up to pre-calculus, trig, public speaking, genetics, intro. to infectious diseases, general biology, human biology, and physical anthropology.
+Now in his 10th year as a tutor at West Valley, Tony is known for being kind hearted, caring, and persistent in helping others understand material and accomplish their tasks.

 Tony's hobbies include cricket, reading, cooking, traveling, and singing.
 His future plans are to teach elementary school and to possibly run a tutorial center like the one at West Valley College.
 He would also like a family and kids one day.